aosabook/500lines/spreadsheet/README.md

 Building on the LiveScript language, the [as-react-livescript](https://audreyt.github.io/500lines/spreadsheet/as-react-livescript/) directory uses the [ReactJS](https://facebook.github.io/react/) framework; the [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-react-livescript) is 10 lines more than the AngularJS equivalent, but runs considerably faster.

 For the version without AngularJS version, using only basic ES5 and raw DOM APIs, the [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-without-angularjs) still clocks at 99 lines, albeit with some short statements joined together.

+Thanks also to @dominicwong617 for contributing the [as-coffeescript-1.9.0](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-coffeescript-1.9.0) version.

 # CC0 1.0 Universal